sst/guide/_chapters/handling-auth-in-serverless-apis.md

 1. The React client makes a request to API Gateway secured using IAM Auth.
 2. API Gateway will check with our Identity Pool if the user has authenticated with our User Pool.
 3. It'll use the Auth Role to figure out if this user can access this API.
-4. If everything looks good then our Lambda function is invoked and passes the Identity Pool user id.
+4. If everything looks good, then our Lambda function is invoked and it'll pass in an Identity Pool user id.

 #### S3 File Uploads